 In this list, I’ve included different types of Christian Books such as:

 - Storybook Bibles (see ALL our favorites HERE)

 - Devotional type books

-- Fiction/allegory books
+- Fiction/allegory books or chapter books

 - Practical application

 Also, I have included a couple of books that are on our wishlist, and will soon be updated and added with our thoughts.

 This is all to help you not feel overwhelmed when choosing Christian books for your kids to read or to read to them.